-Example: The target or ideal moisture content for wood products is shown in the shaded area to be within 6.1% to 9.4% to 60% or 35% to 65% for example.)
+Example: The target or ideal moisture content for wood products is shown in the shaded area to be within 6.1% to 9.4% Wood flooring will perform best when the interior environment is controlled to stay within a relative humidity range of 30% to 50% and a temperature range of 60° to 80° Fahrenheit.
+(In some geographical areas, the ideal humidity range might be higher or lower, 30% to 60% or 35% to 65% for example.)
 It is critical to maintain the relative humidity in your home to not fluctuate more than 30% at any given time of the year.
 Eng' Hardwood flooring installed in areas with a wider variation in RH (fluctuation in RH of more than 30%) can negatively impact board performance and may result in excessive movement (expansion / contraction, squeaks, board gapping, board-edge cupping, finish splits and other related issues).